Sleep Guide

 When Tracking Helps

 Tracking starts to help after the basics are in place.
-That is the real use case for something like RingConn: not as a magic fix, but as feedback once your room and habits are reasonably stable.
+That is where something like RingConn earns its place: not as a magic fix, but as feedback once your room and habits are reasonably stable.
 If your sleep score is bad because the room is bright and hot, the wearable is just documenting a problem you already know about.

 If sleep scores change your mood first thing in the morning, read this next: Should you check your sleep score in the morning?